 I wrote a blog post for the Maryland Lawyer Blog on a new opinion in Minnesota on their seat belt gag rule.
 After surfing around after writing the post, I found the oral argument for the case online.
 The Internet era really changes televising courtroom proceedings.

 I think this is a fantastic development.
-I also think Supreme Court arguments should be televised.
+I also think the Supreme Court should televise their arguments.
 Why not bring the biggest issues of the day before the American public?
-I know that some Supreme Court justices have expressed concern that televising hearings would result in justices to losing their anonymity (I could not pick Justice Souter out of a lineup, I’m sure) and that the media might use sound bites to misrepresent statements made by the justices.
+I know that some Supreme Court justices have expressed concern that televising hearings would cause justices to lose their anonymity (I could not pick Justice Souter out of a lineup, I’m sure) and that the media might use sound bites to misrepresent statements made by the justices.
 But aren’t these the fortunes of public life?
 Why should the Supreme Court be immune?
 Whether I’m right or wrong, I think my view will carry the day eventually and we will see televised Supreme Court hearing in the next 10 years.

 Chief Justice Roberts, best known for being my first summer associate interview in 1992, opposes televised proceeds although he has put audio recordings of oral arguments on the court’s website.
 Last year, the Supreme’s Court’s lawyer (odd they have a lawyer, right?) said: